Battleship game in README.md

 To represent the board, I created this bitboard to represent each table cell by a different number.
 When someone makes a move, I can easily find its location.
 It’s also easy to generate ships with this method.
 I can choose one random number and then go horizontally or vertically to get the rest of the ship.

 Note the extra numbers on the right.
-All of these numbers are treated as incorrect.
-This way Python script knows when the row ends.
+All of these numbers are treated as invalid.
+This way Python script knows when the row ends and next one starts to avoid splitting the ship during generation.

 GitHub Actions